eluzung/codepath-Unit-3-Twitter-Mock-App/README.md

 # codepath-Unit-3-Twitter-Mock-App
- Creating a mock app of Twitter using its APi
+ Creating a mock app of Twitter using its API